hyperledger-archives/sawtooth-rfcs/text/0000-add-peers-in-runtime.md

 - Validates the format of peer URI which has to be `tcp://ADDRESS:PORT_NUMBER`;
 - If a peer is connected, the validator removes it.
 Otherwise, the `PEER_NOT_FOUND` error is thrown.

-## Permissioning

-The proposition is to add the `admin` role to off-chain permissioning that will restrict access to requests that can be malicious.
-The workflow for the validation is the following:

-- If the `admin` role is not specified, then the permissioning module will use the `default` policy.
-- If the `default` policy is not specified, then the validation of the permissions is not performed and fields `admin_public_key` and `signature` can be omitted.
-- If the `default` or the `admin` policy is specified, then the permission verifier checks:
-  - If the `admin_public_key` is allowed.
-  - If the `signature` is correct.
-  - If one of the above conditions is not satisfied, then the `ADMIN_AUTHORIZATION_ERROR` is returned.

 # Drawbacks
 [drawbacks]: #drawbacks